UNDERSTANDING YOUR COMMERCIAL LEASE

 expecting the other to be strictly bound, while he himself has no

 There is no such thing as standard commercial lease agreement.
 Standardization only occurs where, for example, a shopping centre ensures that the bulk of the clauses contained in its lease are consistent among all of its commercial retail units (not its anchor tenants).

-should be reviewed with your lawyer at the appropriate occasion.
+with your lawyer at the appropriate occasion.

 A PRACTICAL GUIDE TO REVIEWING A COMMERCIAL LEASE

 Who is a landlord?
 Do they really own the property or are they a lessee under a ground lease, a partnership or limited partnership, or a shell company?
 If you are relying upon the landlord's covenant, then the landlord should be an entity of substance - what is the quality of the covenants?

 Do a land title search to ensure that the landlord does, in fact, have the right to lease.

 Who is the tenant?
 Is it a partnership?
 If so, then the landlord should ensure that all of the partners sign personally.
 Is the tenant a company?
 If so, then ensure that the document is signed by the company.
 Is there a guarantor?
 If so, then ensure the guarantor signs the lease and that the terms of the lease are sufficient to bind the guarantor.
 Again, what is the quality of the covenants?

 Do you have an indemnification or a guarantee?
 What is the nature of the indemnification?
 Is it for the whole term of the lease or a portion of the lease?
 Is it for an unlimited amount of money or is the indemnification capped?
 What happens when the tenant goes into bankruptcy?
 Does the indemnifier have to sign a lease for the remaining term?

 What is the date of the agreement?
 When does the lease take effect?